nasa/isaac/dense_map/geometry_mapper/readme.md

 and an analogous convention is followed for other cameras.

-In order for the the streaming mapper to produce texture it should receive input information with its needed topics, either from a bag or from the robot in real time.

 The header.stamp value for each published message will be the same as the header.stamp for the corresponding input camera image.

-The data produced by the streaming mapper can be recorded with:
+The data produced by the streaming mapper can be recorded (for sci_cam, and analogously for other cameras) with:

     rosbag record /ism/sci_cam/img /ism/sci_cam/obj /ism/sci_cam/mtl \
        -b 10000